RETREAT WITH TAHL RINSKY

 6:30 pm

-The two shared outings, an onsen crawl and a snowshoe hike, each fall on one afternoon of the week; the other afternoons are yours.
+The two shared adventures, each fall on one afternoon of the week; the other afternoons are yours.

 YOUR INSTRUCTOR